 “Returning to the ultimate is to attain the origin, but it seems as if it has arisen for the first time.
-If it begins, it must end, and therefore it is not eternal.
-If one investigates this, then it is I, ego, [who understands it for the first time].
-[One] does not reflect that it [only] now exists.”
+If something begins, it must end, and therefore is not eternal.
+If one investigates this, then it is I, self, [who understands it for the first time].
+Do not think that it [just] now exists.”

 Fa-yao (400-475) was the principal antagonist of Tao-sheng and Tao-sheng’s pupil, Tao-yu.
-Fa-yao stated that the Principle was the Buddha-nature and that “the Principle of the Buddha-nature is ultimately a function of the mind.” . . .
-T’ang deduces from the statements of Fa-yao’s pupils, pupils such as the aforementioned Seng-tsung, that their master kept to the idea of the spirit and gave the Principle [learning the Dharma from a teacher] an overriding importance.
+Fa-yao stated that the Dharma [the Source] was the Buddha-nature and that “the Dharma of the Buddha-nature is ultimately a function of the mind.” . . .
+T’ang deduces from the statements of Fa-yao’s pupils, pupils such as the aforementioned Seng-tsung, that their master kept to the idea of the spirit and gave the Dharma [doctrine] an overriding importance.
 One of his pupils, Ling-ken, thought that since creatures were not already Buddha, there was a nature and a Buddha-nature.

-This, despite being considered as an ‘always-endowed’ idea, also contains an element of the ‘initiated’ idea [i.e., initiation through learning].
-Chi-tsang comments unfavourably on Ling-ken’s overemphasis on Principle [learning]:
+This, despite being considered as an ‘always-endowed’ idea, also contains an element of the ‘initiated’ idea.
+Chi-tsang comments unfavourably on Ling-ken’s overemphasis on the Dharma [doctrine]:

-(Ling-ken says of Principle that) ‘its significance is of the highest, even if one lacks the transmission from a teacher.’
-The substance of learning is that one must rely on a teacher to receive the practices.
-Now I ask those who contend that the attainment of the Buddha principles is the direct cause of the Buddha-nature (Ling-ken), what sutra says this and who is it that receives the practice?
-His teacher (Fa-yao) had taken the mind to be the direct cause of the Buddha-nature, and yet the pupil considers that the attainment of the Buddha principles is the direct cause of the Buddha-nature.
+(Ling-ken says of the Dharma that) ‘its significance is of the highest, even if one lacks the transmission from a teacher.’
+The substance of learning is that one must rely on a teacher to receive the Dharma.
+Now I ask those (Ling-ken) who contend that the receiving of the Buddhadharma is the direct cause of Buddha-nature (enlightenment), what sutra says this and who is it that receives the Dharma?
+His teacher (Fa-yao) had taken the mind to be the direct cause of Buddha-nature, and yet the pupil considers that the receiving of the Buddhadharma is the direct cause of Buddha-nature.
 Has he not turned his back on his teacher and made his own speculations?

 p.
 53 Tao-sheng also differed with Fa-yao and others over the question as to whether awakening is instantaneous or gradual.
 This was the other major debate in the Nan-pei-ch’ao and early T’ang Buddhist circles.
 In fact there were three schools of thought on awakening during the early Nan-pei-ch’ao: the Major Instantaneous Awakening of Tao-sheng, the Lesser Instantaneous Awakening of Chih Tao-lin and Tao-an, and the Gradual Awakening of Fa-yao and Hui-kuan.

-“Chu Tao-sheng’s Major Instantaneous Awakening holds that ‘Instantaneous’ is to clarify that the Principle is indivisible, and ‘Awakening’ is to name the Ultimate Illumination.
-It (means) that Awakening’ is non-dual, and tallies with the undivided Principle.
+“Chu Tao-sheng’s Major Instantaneous Awakening holds that ‘Instantaneous’ is to clarify that the Dharma is indivisible, and ‘Awakening’ is to name the Ultimate Illumination.
+It means that Awakening’ is non-dual, and tallies with the undivided Dharma.
 To understand through seeing is called Awakening, to understand through hearing is called faith. . . .
 Understanding through faith is not the Truth, for when Awakening happens, faith departs. . . .
 Awakening does not arise of itself, it necessarily depends on the gradual (buildup) of faith.”

 His difference with the Lesser Instantaneous Awakening theory concerns the stage of Bodhisattvahood in which awakening occurs.
 The Lesser School said that it happened at the seventh stage, but this left the problem of what the final three stages were for.
-The arguments centred on Principle, the ten stages and the Three Vehicles.
-Tao-lin had said that one is awakened at the seventh stage to the Unborn, and that the latter three stages are a manifestation of the Vajra (Diamond) -mind, a realization that one will become Buddha.
+The arguments centred on the Dharma [doctrine], the ten stages and the Three Vehicles.
+Tao-lin had said that one is awakened at the seventh stage to the Unborn, and that the latter three stages are a manifestation of the Vajra-mind (Diamond-mind), a realization that one will become Buddha.
 In later times these three stages were called the Lesser Awakening.
-The three vehicles of Arhat, Pratyeka Buddha and Bodhisattva were equated with stages seven, eight and nine of the Bodhisattva career.
+The three vehicles of Arhat, Pratyekabuddha and Bodhisattva were equated with stages seven, eight and nine of the Bodhisattva career.

 Tao-sheng attacked this theory, saying that the three vehicles were only an expedient, and that only the tenth stage was significant.
 Chi-tsang (549-623) says of the two opinions: